gentoo-golang-dist/zabbix-agent2-plugin-mssql/docker/README.md

 The environment consists of several linked Docker containers, each serving a distinct role:

-1. `mssql-plugin`: This container runs the Zabbix Agent 2 with the MSSQL plugin, ready for connections and data-gathering operations.
+1. `mssql-plugin`: This container runs the Zabbix agent 2 with the MSSQL plugin, ready for connections and data-gathering operations.
 2. `mssql-<version>-plugin-tests`: These containers are dedicated to running the plugin tests against specific versions of MSSQL (2022, 2019, and 2017).
 They